emmanuelgrognet/vim-zerby-dico/README.md

 vnoremap <buffer> <leader>zd :call ZerbyDico()<CR>
 ```
-This will map leader+zd to lookup into the dictionnary for the item under the cursor.
+This will map leader+zd to lookup into the dictionary for the item under the cursor.